 Serenity left for Rainbow bridge on June 28, 2017.
 She heroically battled bone cancer for an astonishing 5 years even after she was given only 3 months to live when initially diagnosed.
 She was everything to my daughter- so much more than just her Service Dog, Serenity was her best friend.
 She fought bravely until the very last beat of her heart in Tahlia’s arms.
+Her funeral was at Homeward Bound in Indianapolis, and our sincerest gratitude to Homeward Bound for a beautiful service.

 CH.
 Serenity Von Gottschalk